JetBrains/teamcity-documentation/topics/teamcity-sakura-ui.md

 The Sakura UI, first introduced in TeamCity 2019.1 as an alternative to the classic UI, is now the default TeamCity UI.
 While the classic UI is still available and is maintained, the new product features will be supported in the Sakura UI only.

 We recommend that you use the Sakura UI and benefit from a fresh, modern interface created with accessibility in mind.
-The Sakura UI is actively developed, and your [feedback is welcome](https://surveys.jetbrains.com/s3/feedback-form-for-teamcity?tcv=2020.10).
+This new UI is actively developed, and your [feedback is welcome](https://surveys.jetbrains.com/s3/feedback-form-for-teamcity?tcv=2020.10).

 ## Enabling and disabling Sakura UI